 Their lives changed abruptly during one of their escapades when they found a box of live ammunition.
-While attempting mischief one round exploded and blew off Baumhofer's thumb and parts of two fingers on his left hand.
+While attempting mischief one round exploded and blew off the thumb and parts of two fingers on the left hand of Walter Baumhofer.
 According Gould, "Up until then Walt was the musician and I was the artist, but after the accident I encouraged him to become an artist instead.
-What other work could he do with only one hand!"
+What other work could he do with only one good hand!"

-They later attended Bushwick High School on Irving Avenue and Woodbine Streets in Brooklyn.
-There they met Frank Kramer and William Ralph Keifer, both of whose fathers happened to be janitors at other public schools.
-All four students were German-Americans with natural drawing talent and a shared ambition to become wealthy illustrators.
-In his senior year John Gould was elected President of the Class.
+They later attended Bushwick High School on Irving Avenue and Woodbine Streets in Brooklyn, where they met Frank Kramer and William Ralph Keifer, both of whose fathers happened to be janitors at other public schools.
+All four students were German-Americans with natural drawing talent and a shared ambition to become successful illustrators.

-After graduating in 1926 he and Baumhofer, and seven other young artists, rented a Manhattan art studio on the top floor of 161 West 23rd Street.
+After graduating from Pratt in June of 1926 John Gould and seven other young artists rented a Manhattan art studio on the top floor of 161 West 23rd Street.
 The monthly rent was ninety dollars.
-They soon met their new neighbors, George and Jerome Rozen, who rented the art studio next-door.
+The neighboring art studios were rented by John Newton Howitt, George Rozen and his twin brother Jerome Rozen.

-In 1927 J. F. Gould began illustrating interior stories for pulp magazines, such as Aces, Air Stories, Astounding Stories, Blue Book, Clues Detective, Cowboy Stories, Danger Trails, War Birds, and Wings.
+In 1927 John Fleming Gould began to illustrate interior stories for pulp magazines.
+His work appeared in Aces, Air Stories, Astounding Stories, Blue Book, Clues Detective, Cowboy Stories, Danger Trails, War Birds, and Wings.

 In 1929 he was hired to teach art at Pratt Institute, where he continued to work for twenty-two years.

-In 1940 he married his wife, Mary Gould.
+In 1940 John Gould married his wife, Mary O'Sullivan.
+She was born on June 6, 1906 in NYC of Irish ancestry.
 They raised three sons, Robert, William, and Paul.

 By 1942 he was selling freelance illustrations to higher-paying slick magazines, such as The Saturday Evening Post, Country Gentleman, Redbook, Colliers, and Popular Science.